0xSheller/reth_helper/readme.md

 If you don't plan on taking snapshots of your chaindata, you can remove the snapshot script and the cronjob in setup_server.sh

 I will maintain a EBS snapshot of reth at a later point and update these scripts, this is still early but will help others get started.

-(I only added erigon"support" because I have a erigon node that took weeks to sync, I would like to keep a backup in case i ever wanna benchmark things in the future)